alejp1998/dialogue-swarm/README.md

-# Obedient Swarm
+# Dialogue Swarm

-**Obedient Swarm** is a web-based simulation where you can interact with and control a swarm of drones using natural language commands.
+**Dialogue Swarm** is a web-based simulation where you can interact with and control a swarm of drones using natural language commands.
 Powered by a Large Language Model (LLM) agent, your messages are interpreted, and the corresponding actions are executed in real-time within the simulation.

 ## Features